 With more than 8000 km of beaches, Spain is one of the preferred destinations both for tourists worldwide and for those wishing to start a new life in a new country.
 And that translates into many expats starting the legal process of getting their residence permit in Spain.
 Even though that can be a bit tedious, here you will find the easy wait to do it.
-If you would like to get some useful tips regarding how to immigrate to Spain successfully, this is your blog post.
+If you would like to get some useful tips regarding how to move to Spain successfully, this article is for you.

 Grab a pen and paper and start taking notes!